al-wilkinson/Azure-Network-Talk/docs/walkthrough4.md

 <img align="left" src="../images/deploy04.png"></br>
 </pre>
 ---
+We're deploying quite a number of new resources now.
+Let's have a quick run through of these before we run ```terraform apply```.
+Firstly we are going to remove our NAT Gateway.
+Not because it doesn't work with Azure Firewall - they absolutely can be integrated.
+This is very useful in scenarios where port exhaustion could be a thing.
+We will apply a route table and send Internet traffic out via Azure Firewall.

+We're jumping ahead of ourselves a bit, we'll come back to Azure User Defined Routing.
+First of all we need to deploy Azure Firewall into a subnet in a virtual network.
+This could be in our exiting "vnet-demo-01" that we've been using since the very first virtual machine was spun up.
+We'll create a new virtual network.

 This time we are going to add an Azure Firewall and route Internet traffic through it.